-Bottom line: An enormous venue (30,000 square feet) in downtown Houston is an in-ground facility open to skaters of all experience levels.
+Bottom line: Would you expect Houston to be home to one of the largest, best skate parks in the U.S.?
+An enormous venue (30,000 square feet) in downtown Houston is an in-ground facility open to skaters of all experience levels.

 What people say: "My son is only 7 and recently got into skateboarding.
 The other skaters there were very friendly and encouraging to him." —Tashia D., from Taylorsville, Utah, on Yelp

 More information about Lee and Joe Jamail Skatepark